 Her brother, Charlie, also moved back to Pandolf that summer and accepted a waiter job at the Ivy Drip where George was working.

-“I insisted,” Lucky said, “that Charlie get a job.
-Otherwise all that free time would spell trouble.”
+“I insisted,” Lucky said, “that Charlie get a job if he comes here.
+Otherwise all that free time will spell trouble.”

 Living with Lucky, Charlie planned to finish high school at Pandolf High.
-Campbell rarely saw him.
-Charlie spent most of his time either working or crashing at George’s, saying, “Shelly’s apartment is much closer to the Ivy Drip than my sister’s house, just walking distance.
-This works until she returns from Germany.”
+Campbell rarely saw Charlie, who spent most of his time either working or crashing at George’s.

-Occasionally, Lucky invited Campell to be her plus-one at hospital parties and the extravagant estate of the Mather family.
-Making an elegant and intelligent couple, the two found themselves the center of attention.
+Occasionally, Lucky invited Campell as her plus-one at hospital get-togethers and parties at the extravagant estate of the Mather family.
+Making an elegant and intelligent couple, the two found themselves at the center of attention.

 But when he dropped her back off at her house, she merely waved goodbye.
 Impossibly beautiful, she wore the couture — clothes, shoes, accessories — and the cold distance of the stars one worships from afar.

 One day, he just knew that she would figure it out — she needed him.